 The menstrual cycle is an important part of every woman’s life, and basing your diet and exercise routine around your cycle has numerous health benefits.

-This is called cycle syncing, and it’s a lot easier to do than it sounds.
+It’s a lot easier to do than it sounds!
 It’s essentially basing your diet and fitness routine around which phase of your menstrual cycle you’re in, working in conjunction with the rise and fall of your hormones.
-Before we get into the benefits of cycle syncing, it’s important to know the four phases of your au naturel menstrual cycle and the best foods to eat and workouts to do during each phase.
+Before we get into the benefits of living according to your cycle, it’s important to know the four phases of your au naturel menstrual cycle and the best foods to eat and workouts to do during each phase.

 What Are the Four Phases of the Menstrual Cycle?

 The first three to seven days of your menstrual cycle are when you’re on your period, which signifies the start of a new cycle.
 This marks the beginning of a new follicle being formed in the ovary and the uterine lining shedding.
 Hormones like estrogen and progesterone are low.
 Many women experience cramping, bloating, headaches, heavy flow, and nausea, but these symptoms can be treated naturally.

 Regarding your diet, it’s essential to stay hydrated to reduce bloating and heavy flow.
 Though you’re probably craving junk food, it’s best to stick to foods rich in iron (poultry, red meat, spinach, dark chocolate), vitamin C (citrus fruits, strawberries, broccoli, red and green peppers), vitamin A (dairy products, eggs, fish, beef liver), magnesium (whole grains, nuts, dark leafy greens), and calcium (dairy products, almonds, leafy greens, salmon) to reduce some of your worst period symptoms and replenish the nutrients lost.